isabella232/dynamic-media-classic.en-1/help/application-setup.md

 Company administrators first define naming conventions for the assets that they want to group together in a set.
 You can then create abatch set preset to reference these images.
 Each preset is a uniquely named, self-contained set of instructions that defines how to construct the set using images that match the defined naming conventions in the preset recipe.

 All active batch set presets for a company are listed on the Upload Job Option dialog box, so you can specify which preset you want applied during each upload session.
 Company administrators see all active and inactive batch set presets.
-When you upload files, Scene7 automatically creates a set with all files that match the defined naming convention in the active presets.
+When you upload files, Dynamic Media Classic automatically creates a set with all files that match the defined naming convention in the active presets.

 ### Default Naming {#default-naming}